JanNeuendorf/SVC16/specification.typ

   Our goal could be to print all $2^16$ possible colors to the screen.
-  We make our lives easier, by mapping each index of the screen buffer to the color which is encoded with the index.
+  We make our lives easier by mapping each index of the screen buffer to the color which is encoded with the index.
   Here, we use the names of the opcodes instead of their numbers.

   ```typ